AlexWang-16/learn_javascript/README.md

 **05** - **bind** keyword.
 In this adventure, I will explore what is the purpose of bind and how to use it.

-To view this adventure, use NodeJS to execute this code in terminal: `node 05.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 05.js` inside the adventure folder

 ---

 **06** - Currying.
 Currying in JS allows a function to accumulatively collect its arguments and process output when all arguments have been collected.
 It guarantees the order in which arguments are collected by returning a series of functions that are nested.
 ECMAScript does not currently have a curry method to curry functions natively, but libraries such as lodash can be imported to perform this function.
 Reference to the adventure can be found [here](https://youtu.be/iZLP4qOwY8I)

-To view this adventure, use NodeJS to execute this code in terminal: `node 06.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 06.js` inside the adventure folder

 ---

 **07** - Prototypes.
 Prototypes allows objects in JavaScript to behave like classes.
 It is a simpler model of object oriented class model in that it allows delegation rather than creating a completely new instance while inheriting the design of the base class.
 This means if a developer requests for a property or method that the current object does not have, it will reference its prototype object in search for those properties/methods.
 Only when the property or method is not found in a the prototype will it return undefined.

-To view this adventure, use NodeJS to execute this code in terminal: `node 07.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 07.js` inside the adventure folder

 ---

 **08** - Object.create().
 Object.create() is a static method from Object function object that creates an object and sets its prototype to that of another object.

-To view this adventure, use NodeJS to execute this code in terminal: `node 08.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 08.js` inside the adventure folder

 ---

 **09** - JavaScript Labels.
 JavaScript Labels provide a way for loops and code blocks to be labeled such that the `break` command can be applied to a code block or loop.
 Labels also support `continue` command for loops.

-To view this adventure, use NodeJS to execute this code in terminal: `node 09.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 09.js` inside the adventure folder

 ---